duncanatt/detecter/tutorial/docs/using-detecter/formalising-properties.md

 The constraint `#!shml Clt_1 =:= Clt_2` of the necessity on line `9` ensures that duplicate `send` events concern the same recipient.

 ---
-Having formalised properties P~1~, P~2~ and P~3~, we are now in a position to use detectEr and synthesise the corresponding analysers in Erlang code.
+Having formalised properties P~1~, P~2~, P~3~, and P~4~, we are now in a position to use detectEr and synthesise the corresponding analysers in Erlang code.
+But before doing that, we need to discuss how the runtime setting limits our view of program behaviour, and how analysers fit in the picture.

+[comment]: <> (Despite the fact that the runtime setting limits what one observes at runtime, we next outline how this does not prevent us from verifying properties expressed in sHML.)